JeffersonLab/clas12-timeline/README.md

 The following shows the tree of output files produced by code in this repository.
 A unique dataset name `$dataset` is used by most scripts, and almost all output files are contained in `outfiles/$dataset`.

-Temporary files are additionally stored in `tmp/`, including backups of previous runs.
+Temporary files are additionally stored in `tmp/`, including backups (for the case when you re-run timelines for the same `$dataset`)

 ```
 outfiles